blade-lang/nyssa/docs/package-layout.md

-# Nyssa Package Architecture
+# Nyssa Package Layout

-This README describes the technical details of a Nyssa package.
+This document describes the technical details of a Nyssa package.

 ### Layout